 Chemicals in cigarettes make smoking extremely harmful since they are quite toxic.
 Secondhand smoke exposure causes disease and premature death not only in children but in adults as well!
 Some of the chemicals found in cigarettes are vinyl chloride, formaldehyde, arsenic ammonia, and hydrogen cyanide.

 6. Passive smoking is dangerous for children

 Secondhand smoke is particularly harmful to children.
 They’re still building and strengthening their immune systems, which are not as strong as an adult’s immunity system.
 Some of the side effects kids may experience from passive smoking include asthma triggers, slowed lung growth, ear infections, bronchitis, wheezing, coughing, colds, and pneumonia.

 Secondhand smoke is extremely dangerous for babies and small children to breathe since it presents the deadly risk of Sudden Infant Death Syndrome (SIDS).
 If you have a small baby, protect her or him from breathing secondhand smoke!

-Smoking itself is a very bad and unhealthy habit, but breathing in someone else’s secondhand smoke comes in close second.
-According to the American Lung Association, passive smoking causes about 3,400 deaths from a lung cancer, and from 22,700 to 69,600 deaths from heart diseases each year.
+Smoking itself is a very bad and unhealthy habit, but breathing in someone else’s secondhand smoke comes in a close second.
+According to the American Lung Association, passive smoking causes about 3,400 deaths from lung cancer, and from 22,700 to 69,600 deaths from heart diseases each year.
 So try to stay away from all those smokers!
 Do you know any other hazards of passive smoking?
 Share your thoughts, please!